Transductive Zero-Shot Hashing for Multilabel Image Retrieval: Experiments

 \subsubsection{Influence of the categories of datasets}

-~ In the above two groups of experiments, part of them used NUS-WIDE as the unseen dataset and the results are shown in Table~\ref{table:one}.
-From the 3rd and 5th collums (big collum) of the table, we notice that using COCO as seen dataset can achieve a better MAP result, which has an improvement of about 2.6\%, 2.9\%, 3.6\% and 4.9\% in average MAP with different hash bits, respectively.
-These two groups of experiments have the same target domain and the only difference is source domain.
-We guess that the possible reason led to different MAP is the difference of categories.
+~ In the above two groups of experiments, part of them used NUS-WIDE as the unseen dataset and the results are shown in Table~\ref{table:one} and Table~\ref{table:two}.
+From the left of the tables, we notice that using COCO as seen dataset can achieve a better MAP result, which has an improvement of about 2.6\%, 2.9\%, 3.6\%, and 4.9\% in average MAP with different hash bits respectively.
+These two groups of experiments have the same target domain and the only difference is the source domain.
+We guess that the possible reason leading to different MAPs is the difference of categories.
 COCO dataset is more finely divided and more semantic information can be used which make the network much stronger.